volunteer-hue2024/volunteer-hue2024/README.md

 ### 👨‍💻 J2EE ,Python Developer
 Open Source Enthusiast | now @ **AI Engineering**

-- Sighted at building things out of the theory floating around !
+- Sighted at building things out of all theory floating around

 This passionate DEVELOPER journey is transitioning into the world of AI .
 - A journey from "building apps" to "building intelligence!"